Arunkumar-Nagaraj/acceptanceTesting/README.md

 # protractor-cucumber-example
-Example project using Protractor with Cucumber and Page Objects This creates the cucumber tests to cover the functional testing of weather forecast application
+This project uses, Protractor with Cucumber and Page Objects This creates the cucumber to test weather forecast application

 ## Getting Started